 The next question, then, is how hard the cutoff is.
 We know that doing 6–20 reps per set stimulates a maximal amount of muscle growth, but what about doing 5 or 30 reps per set?
 How much muscle growth do we lose, if any?

-Are High Reps Good for Building Muscle?
+Are High Reps Good for Gaining Muscle Mass?